.

 phuket town chinese shrine

-Though Chinese New Year is not an official public holiday in Thailand, it’s a time of gathering and celebration for families.
-Red lanterns are strung up all around Phuket Town and at the local Chinese shrines.
-The streets of Phuket Old Town and its Sino-Portuguese heritage houses look especially magical this time of year.
+Though Chinese New Year is not an official public holiday in Thailand, it’s a time of family gatherings and celebration.
+Red lanterns go up all around Phuket Town and at the local Chinese shrines weeks before the festival.
+The streets of Phuket Old Town and its Sino-Portuguese heritage houses take on a festive atmosphere with red and gold decorations everywhere.

 phuket town chinese new year